Canadiens 3, Rangers 1 (Habs 2-1)

 Comeback King

 I can’t even imagine the frustration Henrik Lundqvist experienced this season.
-Between the uneven play, multiple injuries and healthy scratches this was easily his most trying season as a Ranger.
+Between the uneven play, multiple injuries and healthy scratches this was easily the most trying chapter of his storied Rangers career.
 But as I predicted in my series preview, he used the doubt from his critics as motivation in this series as he outplayed a goaltender who most “experts” feel is the best in the world.

-And then clinching the series with this ridiculous save as time was running out and the Rangers clung to a 2-1 lead…
+And then clinching the series with this ridiculous save as the Rangers clung to a 2-1 lead with time running out…

 With one for Gallagher…